5cover/psdc/docs/Scratch.md

 KISS.
 Like In crafting interpreters..

 Also get rid of semantic nodes.
 All this duplication is ugly.
 See how Crafting Interpeters does it.

-## Make keywords case-insensitive

-Like in PHP, Pseudocode keywords are case-insensitive.
-Everything else is case-sensitive.